Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 });
 ```

 So we initially now create a string of the colour with each channel separated by a comma.
-The reason behind this is it makes it super simple (and quick) to reduce this to unique colours by simply pushing the array into a `Set` and spread this back into an array (`1`), after that we map these strings back into objects and we're done.
+The reason behind this is it makes it super simple (and quick) to reduce this to unique colours by simply pushing the array into a `Set` and spreading this back into an array (`1`), after that, we map these strings back into objects and we're done.

 If we take the cropped section of our panda image above it would create a set of colours that will look as follows when graphed: